Quick Start

 Add the DataTable component as well as the accompanying config to your page:

-<script lang='ts'>import { ComponentType, LocalDataSource } from 'svelte-advanced-datatable';
+import { ComponentType, LocalDataSource } from 'svelte-advanced-datatable';

-import { DataTable } from 'svelte-advanced-datatable/sveltestrap';
+import { DataTable } from 'svelte-advanced-datatable/daisyUi';

-// Config for our datatable
+// Config for our dataTable

-const config = {
+const config: DataTableConfig<UserData> = {

-// Give it a name/identifier, required internally to manage multiple datatables on one page
+// Give it a name/identifier, required internally to manage multiple dataTables on one page

 type: 'userData',